MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 ### Run Setup

-Extract the .zip download file and run setup.
+Unzip the installation file en_microsoft_r_server_910_for_windows_x64_10324119.zip, navigate to the folder containing RServerSetup.exe, and then run setup.

 1. Double-click **RServerSetup.exe** to start the wizard.
 2. In Configure installation, choose optional components.
 Required components are listed, but not configurable.
 Optional components include: